TopBiketoursPortugal/TopBikeToursPortugal/content/tours/douro-valley-wine-region-walking-hiking-tour.md

   * If in a triple room with parents Children up to 10 years old - 35% discount.
 Children from 11 to 14 years old - 20% discount.
 Children from 15 to 17 years old - 15% discount.

-  * In the option 7 nights/ 8 days, 6 light lunches are included in all packages, and 6 dinners are included only in the Guided Hiking tour Plus package
+  * In the option 7 nights/ 8 days, 6 lunches are included in all packages, and 6 dinners are included only in the Guided Hiking tour Plus package

   **Extras**